 Risks and Side Effects

 On rare occasions, some blistering, changes to skin texture, or scarring have been reported.
-Dark skinned individuals may experience excessive hair growth around treated regions.
+Darker-skinned individuals may experience excessive hair growth around treated regions.

 Electrolysis Hair Removal